 Perry graduated with a degree in consumer and family financial services.
 In 2015, he was a finalist for two coveted community awards — the Lott IMPACT Trophy and the Senior CLASS Award.
 Perry works closely with the Autism Speaks Foundation, as his younger brother, Jahred, has a mild form of autism.
-Perry also has spent time with young cancer patients and in 2015, he visited Costa Rica and helped deliver shoes to children from deprived neighborhoods.
+Perry also has spent time with young cancer patients, and visited Costa Rica in 2015, helping deliver shoes to children from deprived neighborhoods.

 Perry’s older brother, Wes, is a jazz musician.
 He lives in Long Beach, Calif. and is a graduate student at Long Beach State University.

 TRANSACTION HISTORY: Fourth-round pick by Chargers (102nd overall), April 30, 2016...signed four-year contract, May 10.

 2016: Season-high six stops Jan.
 1 vs. Kansas City.

 COLLEGE: Honorable mention All-America, first-team All-Big Ten and co-captain as senior...finished career with 298 tackles, 7.5 sacks and 18 TFLs...played in 52 career games with 39 starts...team-leading 124 tackles (2nd in Big Ten) and second-team All-Big-Ten during 2014 national championship campaign...named to Allstate AFCA Good Works Team in 2015...played at Ohio State from 2012-15...degree in consumer and family financial services.